tbiens/icarus/README.md

 **Setup:**

-Minimum Python seems to be 3.5.
+Minimum Python seems to be 3.5 because of async and aiosmtpd.
 I made this in 3.7.

 apt-get install python3-requests python3-aiosmtpd